Great Abs with the Hypopressive Technique

 There are many different variations on how you can do them.
 But for best results, you should change positions during each of the phases.

 - To begin, stand with your legs shoulder width apart and slightly bend your knees.

-- Tilt your trunk forward, forming a circle with your arms just as though you were hugging someone.
+- Tilt your torso forward, forming a circle with your arms just as though you were hugging someone.

 - Keep your back straight and look straight ahead.

 - Hold your position and breathe in, trying to expand your chest as much as possible.
 As you feel your stomach go in, concentrate and hold for a few seconds.

 Hold your breath

 - All you have to do during this step is focus on holding your breath for 10 to 15 seconds.

 - Exhale slowly as you return to a natural position.